bigchaindb/site/_src/_guides/key-concepts-of-bigchaindb.md

 # Output

-3.3.1 Description and definition
 What is an output? => Link to docs for details (data model etc.)
 Frame functionally to show logic: an output describes conditions to acquire ownership of asset, incl.
+Some examples

-Some examples What are the components of an output (conditions, amount etc.)?
+What are the components of an output (conditions, amount etc.)?

-3.3.2 Code example
+## Code example

 Representation of an output in JS (and maybe Py)

 # Input

-3.4.1 Description and definition
 What is an input? => Lused ink to docs for details (data model etc.)

 How to “spend” an output:

-Either by transferring ownership right
+- Either by transferring ownership right
-Or, by updating its metadata
+- Or, by updating its metadata

 What does an input look like? (data model, graphical illustration) What are the components of an input (owners before, fulfillment etc.)?

-3.4.2 Code example
+## Code example

 Representation of an input in JS (and maybe Py)

 # Transactions